Scots property law: Distinction between heritable and moveable property

-The distinction between moveable and heritable can be difficult when dealing with corporeal property, such as where corporeal moveable property (e.g. a factory machine, shelves, fixtures & fittings, etc.) has been affixed to the land around it (which is heritable property).
-In this situation, the law of accession must apply to determine whether the moveable property has acceded to (i.e. become part of) the heritable property (land).
+The distinction between moveable and heritable can be difficult when dealing with corporeal property, such as where corporeal moveable property (e.g. a factory machine, shelves, fixtures & fittings, etc.) has been affixed to the building around it (which is heritable property).
+In this situation, the law of accession must apply to determine whether the moveable property has acceded to (i.e. become part of) the heritable property.
 The distinction between heritable and moveable property is also important in relation to insolvency and diligence law and succession and inheritance law in Scotland, as different rules apply to each class.

 All property belongs to one of each distinction, resulting in four classes of property in Scots law, each with their own specific rules, these are: